Bright letters: 1:04 AM glowed on Shelly’s phone screen with a DNA helix twirling the letters, G A R C I A, in the background.

-“Here you go, fresh towels, sheets, blanket, change into your pajamas, brush your teeth and go to bed.
+“Here you go,” she said, “fresh towels, sheets, blanket, change into your pajamas, brush your teeth, and go to bed.
 Lucky, my housemate, will be walking through this room in the morning.
 She knows to expect you.
-I guess we’ll know more about what to do when your dad calls…”
+I guess we’ll know more about what to do with you when your dad calls…”

-She made a mental list for Garcia: George needed a shave, a haircut and a comb.
-The boy needed to fix his bad posture and untied shoelaces.
+She made a mental list for Garcia: kid needed a shave, a haircut and a comb.
+He needed to fix his bad posture and untied shoelaces.

 Her phone rang, her ringtone for unknown callers, Stargod music.